Don’t Let Your Insurance Company Treat You Unfairly!

 We buy insurance not because we want it but because we need it – fear of the future motivates us to protect ourselves against injury to ourselves, our families and our property.
 The prudent person buys as much insurance as he or she can afford – sometimes even more.
 We seek from our insurance company peace of mind and security against the risk of financial injury caused by the unexpected.

-Your insurance company is a friend when you agree to purchase the insurance.
+You insurance company is a friend when you agree to purchase the insurance.
 However, often that same insurance company becomes your enemy when you make a claim.
-The claims process is often a hostile and difficult one with a burdensome amount of paperwork and frequent requests for more information.
-Usually with the goal of finding a way to turn down your claim or limit payments.
+The claims process is often a hostile and difficult one with burdensome paperwork and frequent requests for more information, usually with the goal of finding a way to turn down your claim or limit payments.
 Some insurance companies reward their claims handlers for keeping claim costs down by basing their compensation on how little they pay on legitimate claims.

 Insurance companies are powerful financial corporate structures.
 They have large treasuries.
 While the purchase of a policy may take place at your home or business or at a local office, things are different when a claim is made.
 Nearly all of the time you are dealing with someone who is hundreds if not thousands of miles away.
-A face to face meeting is rare, except when an investigator shows up at your door unexpectedly.
+There are no face to face meetings (except when an investigator shows up at your door unexpectedly).
 Indeed, your insurance company has the power and control over you in your relationship with it.
+Consider these points:

 - Your insurance company fixes the price; there is no bargaining.
 You can lower your cost only by accepting less insurance;

 - It chooses the language for your policy; you are stuck with the policy terms your insurance company selects;

 - Your claim is paid when your insurance company decides to pay; it determines when and how much you receive;

 - Dealing with your insurance company is on a take it or leave it basis.